andrewrm98/a3-andrewrm98-andrew-morrison/README.md

 ## PC Performance Tracker

+The users currently in the database are:
+username: Andrew password: a
+username: Meatball password: m
+username: Tom password: t

+Do not hesitate to make another user for testing!

 http://a3-andrewrm98.glitch.me

 - The goal of this application is to provide an easy way to track your PC's performance over time and give feedback on how it compares to other PCs